mattwydra/yamlearning/README.md

 What It Does:
 Deploys your Node.js app to Heroku on push to main.
 Requires you to create a Heroku app and set the HEROKU_API_KEY as a repository secret.

+---

+# Intermediate Projects

-AProject 1: Deploy a Static HTML Page to GitHub Pages
+## Project 1: Deploy a Static HTML Page to GitHub Pages
 Objective: Deploy a "Hello World" HTML page to GitHub Pages using GitHub Actions.

 Create a Repository: